thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 # Getting Started

 ## Dependencies

-This package was tested on:
+This package has been tested with the following versions:
 - Python 3.12
-- Sympy 1.12
+- SymPy 1.12
-- Numpy 1.26.4
+- NumPy 1.26.4

 ## Installation

 The package can be installed with pip:
 ```bash
 $ pip install pysymmpol
 ```

 ## Basic Usage

-`PySymmPol` has seven main classes for manipulation of different symmetric polynomials.
+The `PySymmPol` package has seven main classes for manipulating various symmetric polynomials.

 ### YoungDiagram and ConjugacyClass